 The design of Hearing Rooms involves many of the design attributes found in courtrooms, except that Hearing Rooms have no requirements for prisoner handling; are smaller in scale; and have a variety of agency specific support space requirements that differ from courtrooms in courthouses.
 Typical features of Hearing Room space types include the list of applicable design objectives elements as outlined below.
 For a complete list and definitions of the design objectives within the context of whole building design, click on the titles below.

-- Lifts at the Witness Stand.
-Judge's Bench, accessible by additional stop of Witness Stand lift.
+Provide lifts at the Witness Stand.
+The Judge's Bench should be made accessible by an additional stop of the Witness Stand lift.

 The following diagram illustrates a typical Hearing Room.